VindexProject/ogva-core/doc/build-unix.md

 -----
 If you need to build Boost yourself:

 	sudo su
 	./bootstrap.sh
 	./bjam install

 Security
 --------
-To help make your Dash Core installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
+To help make your Ogva Core installation more secure by making certain attacks impossible to exploit even if a vulnerability is found, binaries are hardened by default.
 This can be disabled with:

 Hardening Flags:

 	./configure --enable-hardening
 	./configure --disable-hardening

 Hardening enables the following features: